What are Cloud auto attendants?

 Dial by Name - Name recognition with speech

-People can search for others in their organization using their voice (speech recognition).
-They can also reach anyone in the company's Active Directory by saying the name of the person they are trying to locate.
+People can search for others in their organization with their voice (speech recognition).
+They can also reach anyone in Active Directory by saying the name of the person they are trying to locate.
 Using voice inputs can recognize names in various formats, including FirstName, LastName, FirstName + LastName, or LastName + FirstName.

-When you enable speech recognition for an auto attendant, phone keypad entry (DTMF) won't be disabled, so both types of input can be used.
-Phone keypad entry can't be disabled and can be used at any time, even if speech recognition is enabled on the auto attendant.
+You can enable speech recognition for an auto attendant, but phone keypad entry (DTMF) isn't disabled.
+Phone keypad entry can be used at any time even if speech recognition is enabled on the auto attendant.

-As with phone keypad entry, if multiple names are found, the person calling will be presented with a list of names to select from.
+As with phone keypad entry, if multiple names are found, the person calling hears a list of names to select from.

 |Name with speech||Search type||Example||Search result|